Happy Spring! I know that spring started a few weeks ago, but I have been a little preoccupied lately.

 As I watched the fire with Jeff, I had a little time to relax and reflect.
 My first thought was how I wished my son and daughter were there to enjoy the fire with us.
 My grandsons would have loved it.
 They moved in last April when she was dealing with some issues that she needed a little help with.
 As exhausting as it was for me to be watching the babies, I think it helped me get through the winter with less pain because I was forced to keep moving.
 And of course, the snuggles, and hugs and kisses were pretty awesome, too. 🙂 I miss them so much.

 I would never underestimate a father’s ability to love their children, but I think you have to be a mom to understand how it ripped my heart out when they had to move back to Florida.
-My son went with them, which is good for her but about killed me.
+My son went with them, which is good for my daughter but about killed me.
 I still have my youngest, my baby, here.
 But really, they will all be my babies always.
 It’s so hard to let go.

 Ma had babies on March 31st.
 When we went out to the barn, she had three and was trying to push out a fourth.
 We eventually had to call out the vet who pulled out a dead doeling.
 We were left with 2 buckling and a doeling, but one of the bucklings died a few days later.
 So now we have Oreo and Cookie.